 The Michigan Teaching and Certification Resource

-The Michigan Department of Education Office of Professional Preparation Services oversees the teacher certification process in Michigan.
+The Michigan Department of Education (MDE) oversees the teacher certification process in Michigan.
 The traditional route to certification in the state, which uses a three-tier certification system, is outlined in detail below for those seeking to learn how to become a teacher in Michigan.
 For more information on alternative pathways for those who already hold a bachelor’s degree, visit our guide to alternative teacher certification in Michigan.
-For specific information on becoming a teacher in Detroit, check out our How to Become a Teacher in Detroit page.

 How to Become a Teacher in Michigan

 Teacher candidates pursuing a traditional route to Michigan teacher certification should hold a bachelor’s degree, complete a state-approved teacher preparation program, and earn passing scores on the state-required tests.
-The traditional route to certification leads to the issuance of a Provisional Certificate, Michigan’s initial teaching certificate for new teachers.
+The traditional route to certification leads to the issuance of a Standard Teaching Certificate, Michigan’s initial teaching certificate for new teachers.

-After successfully completing three years of teaching experience and continuing education, those holding an initial certificate may upgrade to a Professional Education Certificate.
-Highly effective and qualified teachers may then move up to the third tier of certification, the Advanced Professional Education certificate.
+After successfully completing three years of teaching experience and continuing education, those holding a Standard Teaching Certificate may upgrade to a Professional Teaching Certificate.
+Highly effective and qualified teachers may then move up to the Advanced Professional Teaching Certificate.
 Provisional and interim certificates to teach are for those who are pursuing alternative pathways to licensure.

 Finding Approved Teacher Education Programs in Michigan